 The Reality of Debt: A Burden That Lasts

 Debt, regardless of its source, is a financial obligation that follows you until it is fully repaid.
 At Louisville Beauty Academy, we pride ourselves on our commitment to helping students avoid the burden of debt.
-Through our debt-free enablement programs, we have successfully graduated over 1,000 students who are now thriving in their careers, many as salon owners.
+Through our lower-debt enablement programs, we have successfully graduated over 1,000 students who are now thriving in their careers, many as salon owners.
 These graduates have achieved their dreams without the weight of student loans holding them back, and we are proud of their accomplishments.

 The Importance of Financial Awareness